Website Design in 2025: 10 Things That Are Totally Out of Style (And What to Do Instead)

 So ask yourself-does your site feel like your brand today?
 Or does it still have the energy of “we’ll fix this later”?

-If it’s the latter—I got you.
+If it’s the latter-I got you.
 Let’s turn that “meh” layout into a scroll-stopper.
-Quiet luxury, soft brutalism, Gen Z core, cozy chaos—we can build it.
+Quiet luxury, soft brutalism, Gen Z core, cozy chaos-we can build it.
+Read more about best design practices on Shopify here.
+Trust the trends, listen to the wind and you’ll be on your way to a beautiful custom Shopify store.